|9 Min. Read||Dominic Dithurbide||August 12, 2022|

 Thorough market research will help you evaluate demand, competition, and country-specific considerations such as business regulations and cultural preferences.
-Tools such as Google Trends and SurveyMonkey can help you uncover insights into buyers’ wants and needs, and build location-specific buyer personas.
+Google Trends and SurveyMonkey can help you know what buyers want and create buyer personas for different places.
 This will help you define your international target audience.

 This ensures Brazilians feel as though the product is being marketed specifically to them.

-Lastly, don't neglect secondary markets.
+Lastly, don’t neglect secondary markets.
 As you conduct your audit, you may find your domestic market speaks multiple languages.
-For example, if you're domestic market is in the US look into the Spanish speaking populations and whether or not serving them in Spanish can impact your business objectives.
+Consider Spanish-speaking populations in the U.S. and how serving them in Spanish can impact your business goals.

-Another often overlooked step, competitor analysis lets you evaluate how competitors position themselves.
-If you want to take a portion of the market share, you need to know who you're taking it from.
+Another often overlooked step, analyzing competitors lets you evaluate how competitors position themselves.
+To take a portion of the market share, you must identify the source from which you are taking it.
 Consider the following:

 Understanding how your competition operates in these areas is crucial.
 Once you know this, you can begin to make final decisions regarding how you'll expand.

-Now that you’ve identified the market, target audience, and competitors, it’s time to determine how you’ll deliver your product or service to consumers.
+After analyzing the market, target audience, and competitors, decide how you’ll provide your product or service to customers.
 Common methods of international expansion include:

 While you evaluate your options, ask:

-And don't forget to address customer communications and marketing.
+And don’t forget to address your content marketing strategy.
 The channels you choose will depend on local preferences, but some of the most popular include:

-You should also localize this content for every market because 76% of consumers prefer purchasing products with information in their own language.
+Localize content for each market, as 76% of consumers prefer buying products with info in their own language.
 Yet this can be costly unless you have an automated system in place.
-With MotionPoint, you can use translation services to localize multichannel assets such as social media, email, and more—quickly and affordably.
+With MotionPoint’s website translation and localisation services, you’ll get localized multichannel assets such as social media, email, and more—quickly and affordably.

 Implementing your strategy is just the beginning.
 You need to continuously monitor operations to ensure everything is running smoothly.
 How you analyze and measure performance depends on how you expand, but you can: